moonwho101/Murk/README.md

 * Use mouse left button to move character
 * Right click to fire.
 * Double click to move up and down ladder
+* Press R to put on Ring of Protection
+* Press T to drop treasure
 * Press F3 to Save game, Press F4 to Load game
 * Press F1 for game details